Background pattern

 See also the information under the heading "Do not take Enalapril Normon"

-You should be aware that Enalapril Normon reduces blood pressure in black patients less effectively than in patients who are not black.
+You should be aware that Enalapril Normon reduces blood pressure in black patients less effectively than in non-black patients.

 Taking Enalapril Normon with other medicines:

-Inform your doctor or pharmacist if you are using, have used recently, or may need to use any other medicine.
-Certain medicines may interact with Enalapril Normon; in these cases, you may need to change your dose or stop taking one of them.
+Tell your doctor or pharmacist if you are using, have recently used, or might use any other medicines.
+Certain medicines may interact with Enalapril Normon; in these cases, it may be necessary to change the dose or interrupt treatment with one of them.
 Your doctor may need to modify your dose and/or take other precautions.

 • an angiotensin II receptor antagonist (ARA) or aliskiren (see also the information under the headings "Do not take Enalapril Normon" and "Warnings and precautions").